Key differences between slowdown and recession

 Studying their relationship helps improve economic policies and strategies to minimize negative impacts on society and businesses.

-Relationship between slowdown and recession in cycles
+Relationship between deceleration and recession in cycles

 Importance of distinguishing both economic phases